vldngls/workshop-board-application/DEVELOPMENT_ROADMAP.md

 ## 💡 CURRENT STATUS

-The system is in excellent shape with all core functionality working smoothly!
+The system is in excellent shape with 85% of planned features completed!
+All core functionality is working smoothly with significant enhancements:

-**Next Recommended Action**: Proceed with **User Management Revamp** (#8) as it's a foundational improvement that will enhance the overall user experience and is relatively self-contained.
+**Major Accomplishments**:
+- ✅ Complete user management system with enhanced forms
+- ✅ Full job order editing capabilities
+- ✅ Daily hour limit validation for technician safety
+- ✅ Enhanced carry-over system with proper tracking
+- ✅ Comprehensive status system with all workflow states

+**Next Recommended Action**: The remaining tasks are advanced features that can be implemented as needed:
+1. **Walk-In System** - For handling walk-in customers with available time slots
+2. **Release Options** - For workflow optimization and efficiency improvements

+The system is production-ready with all essential features implemented!

 ---

-*Last Updated: $(date)*
+*Last Updated: December 2024*
-*Version: 1.7.0*
+*Version: 2.0.0*